Quick Q: What type of content performs best in terms of engagement and social sharing – long form or short form?

 “Long form content, obviously” I hear you say pointing at a bunch of studies.

 But, imagine with me if you will, a text message from your best friend that reads: “Good afternoon.
-I would like to request your opinion in respect to a date this evening.”
+I would like to request your opinion with respect to a date this evening.”

 This long and overly complicated way of communicating seems tiring and unnecessary for both the person typing and the person reading.